marcpalmer/HORN/spec.md

 property path indicated:
    AND a) it has only text nodes as children, it will be used to set a property
       (according to the path defined) on the "current" object.
-   OR  b) if the tag is an <abbr> tag, the "title" attribute will be used to set
+   OR  b) if the tag is an &lt;abbr&gt; tag, the "title" attribute will be used to set
       the value.
    OR  c) Otherwise it will just be added to the current property path.